Free Trams on the Las Vegas Strip: Routes, Hours, and Station Locations

 Located inside Mandalay Bay, near the convention center area.
 From the casino floor, follow signs for "Tram" or "Luxor/Excalibur."

-Also serves: Delano Las Vegas, Mandalay Bay Convention Center, Mandalay Bay Beach - Luxor Station
+Also serves: W Las Vegas (formerly Delano), Mandalay Bay Convention Center, Mandalay Bay Beach

 Located outside, near Luxor's main entrance by the sphinx.
 This station is partially outdoors (covered but not fully enclosed).

-Note: See the direction quirk below—southbound trains skip this station. - Excalibur Station
+Note: See the direction quirk below —southbound trains skip this station.

 Located at the north end of Excalibur, at the corner of Las Vegas Blvd and Tropicana Ave.
 This station connects to the pedestrian bridges that cross to MGM Grand and New York-New York.